Top 20 Types of Sturgeon: Complete Species Guide & Facts

 Aquaculture and Farming Programs

 Sturgeon farming has exploded globally, now producing over 90% of legal caviar.
 Successful aquaculture reduces pressure on wild populations while maintaining commercial markets.
-Modern farms use recirculating systems minimizing environmental impact.
+Modern farms use recirculating systems minimizing environmental impact and disease transmission.

 Leading aquaculture nations: